thriveweb/sailinginparadise/content/boatTours/2019-07-11-gift-vouchers.md

         **When can this voucher be redeemed?**

-        Generally Monday to Friday.
+        Generally Monday to Thursday.
 The ideal sunset viewing time is departing 1 hour prior to sunset.
       title: Gift Voucher FAQ's
 meta:
   description: Give the gift of a beautiful memory!
 Your guests will be invited to